 Because testing began as a pilot research study, the school's approach to engaging students, staff, families, teachers, and leadership was unique.
 Prior to the study's launch, the university researchers had to address a number of questions from parents about the research.
-The school, for its part, also addressed concerns of parents and staff as transparently as possible.
-"It wasn't the easiest," they reported; there was substantial hesitancy about participating in a research study given past mistreatment of African American research participants in this country.
+One City Schools also addressed concerns of parents and staff as transparently as possible.
+"It wasn't the easiest," they reported; there was substantial hesitancy about participating in a research study given past mistreatment of African "There's no leadership around any of this stuff.
+You're totally in the woods and by yourself on this.
+No statewide effort, no county-, no district-wide effort to do testing.
+Certainly nothing at the federal level.
+This whole pandemic has been on you, all the time.
+No matter what."

+American research participants in this country.
 School leaders had to reassure parents and staff that the school and the researchers from the University of Wisconsin were only using the saliva samples for COVID-19 testing and that the samples would be subsequently discarded.

 One City Schools has the benefit of a very active parent community.
-All parents meet through a parent council at least once a month, and three parents serve on the school's board of directors.
+Many parents meet through a parent council at least once a month, and three parents serve on the school's board of directors.
 One of the parent board members, an epidemiologist, was able to communicate with other parents about the benefits and limitations of testing.
-This parent champion was critical to addressing parents' concerns, and the school leader we interviewed indicated that while community engagement was certainly a challenge, the school has been successful in conveying the value of testing in allowing the school to continue with in-person instruction.
+This parent champion was critical to addressing parents' concerns, and the school leader we interviewed indicated that while community engagement was certainly a challenge, the school has been successful in conveying the value of testing in allowing the school to continue with inperson instruction.